-Population Sampling & Representation
+Population Sampling and Representation

 Initial Sampling Effort